MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-compositcontrol.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 With component dialogs, you can create independent dialogs to handle specific scenarios, breaking a large dialog set into more manageable pieces.
 Each of these pieces has its own dialog set, and avoids any name collisions with the dialog sets outside of it.
+Component dialogs are reusable in that they can be:
+- added to another `ComponentDialog` or `DialogSet` in your bot
+- exported as a part of a Node package
+- used within other bots

 ## Prerequisites